Künstlersekretariat - Astrid Schoerke

 Since 1990, the following films have been produced featuring Christian Zacharias: Domenico Scarlatti in Seville, Robert Schumann – the Poet Speaks (both for INA, Paris), Zwischen Bühne und Künstlerzimmer (for WDR-arte), De B comme Beethoven à Z comme Zacharias (for RTS, Switzerland) and the complete Beethoven piano concertos (for SSR-arte).

 Numerous internationally acclaimed recordings were made during his time as Principal Conductor of the Lausanne Chamber Orchestra.
-Particularly noteworthy are the recordings of the complete Mozart piano concertos – awarded the Diapason d’Or de l’Année, Choc du Monde de la Musique and ECHO Klassik – and all Schumann symphonies.
+Particularly noteworthy are the recordings of all Schumann symphonies and the complete Mozart piano concertos which were awarded the Diapason d’Or de l’Année, Choc du Monde de la Musique and ECHO KLASSIK.
+In 2022/2023 two solo albums with sonatas by Haydn as well as partitas and suites by Bach were finally released by MDG after a long pause.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH

 The connection between poetry and music is for Tzimon Barto of utmost importance and meaning, both as a pianist and in his writings.
-This is also apparent in his musical interpretations: he takes an exceedingly personal and unconventional approach, captivating audiences with his zeal, exquisite sense of tonal color, subtle nuances and a superb technique.
-A colorful, surpassingly varied range of expressive elements from feather-light melodic lines to expressive chord series characterize his performance.
+His musical interpretations are exceedingly personal and unconventional.
+They captivate audiences with zeal, exquisite sense of tonal color, subtle nuances and superb technique.
+A vibrant, surpassingly varied range of expressive elements from feather-light melodic lines to expressive chord series characterize his performance.

 As one of the foremost American pianists, Tzimon Barto celebrated his international breakthrough in the mid-1980’s when he performed at the Wiener Musikverein and the Salzburger Festspiele at the invitation of Herbert von Karajan.
 Tzimon Barto has performed with almost every major international orchestra and is a regular guest at the most renowned festivals.

-Highlights of previous seasons include his performances at La Scala Milan as well as his Brahms Piano Concerto No. 2 with the NHK Symphony Orchestra Tokyo, the Hong Kong Philharmonic and Konzerthausorchester Berlin.
 In 2016/17, as part of his residency with the SWR Symphony Orchestra, he played Ravel’s Piano Concerto on an extremely successful tour in Spain.
-As part of the Présences Festival 2019 in Paris, Tzimon Barto performed with the Orchestre National de France, playing Rihm’s Second Piano Concerto, a work dedicated to him and premiered in 2014 at the Salzburg Festival together with the Gustav Mahler Youth Orchestra under Christoph Eschenbach.
-After a major focus on the piano concertos by Brahms and Bartók, this season Gershwin’s Piano Concerto in F major is in the foreground.
+As part of the Présences Festival 2019 in Paris, Tzimon Barto performed with the Orchestre National de France, playing Rihm’s Second Piano Concerto.
+This work was dedicated to him and premiered in 2014 at the Salzburg Festival together with the Gustav Mahler Youth Orchestra under Christoph Eschenbach before being performed in many musical metropolisis like Berlin, Munich, Hamburg, Dresden, Cologne, Stockholm and Washington.
+In September 2025 he will play Bernstein’s Age of Anxiety in Norköpping and at Musikfest Berlin.

-Tzimon Barto’s extensive discography includes albums featuring works by Haydn, Rameau, Schubert, Tchaikovsky, Schumann and Brahms.
-His latest releases are dedicated to the Ives Concord Sonata, the Busoni version of Bach’s Goldberg Variations, as well as the Paganini Variations of Liszt, Brahms, Lutoslawski and Rachmaninov.
-The seldom heard Piano Concerto by Hans Pfitzner in E-flat major has been released in 2013 under the Dresdner Staatskapelle label conducted by Christian Thielemann.
+Tzimon Barto’s extensive discography includes albums featuring works by Haydn, Rameau, Schubert, Tchaikovsky, R. Schumann and Brahms.
+His latest releases are dedicated to Ives’ Concord Sonata, the Busoni version of Bach’s Goldberg Variations, as well as the Paganini Variations of Liszt, Brahms, Lutoslawski and Rachmaninov.
+The rarely heard Piano Concerto by Hans Pfitzner in E-flat major has been released in 2013 under the Dresdner Staatskapelle label conducted by Christian Thielemann.
+Naïve published both books of J. S. Bach’s The Well-Tempered Clavier digitally.
+And in autumn 2024 Capriccio released all three of Bartók’s Piano Concertos, recorded with the Deutsche Symphonieorchester Berlin under the baton of Christoph Eschenbach.

 Born and raised in Florida, Tzimon Barto received his first piano lessons from his grandmother at the age of five.
 He studied under the famous music-pedagogue and pianist Adele Marcus at the Juilliard School of Music in New York, where he won the Gina Bachauer Competition in two consecutive years.